 The study recommended that the spent fuel pools be replaced with low-density, open frame racks and that the older waste assemblages be placed in hardened, above-ground storage units.
 The change could be done relatively cheaply, costing the energy giant about $5 million a year–less than the $6.6 million annual bonus for Progress CEO Warren Cavanaugh.

-But Progress scoffed at the idea and recruited the help of NRC Commissioner Edward McGaffigan to smear the MIT/Princeton report.
-In an internal memo, McGaffigan instructed NRC staffers to produce “a hard-hitting critique that sort of undermines the study deeply.”
+But Progress has scoffed at the idea and recruited the help NRC Commissioner Edward McGaffian to smear the MIT/Princeton repot.
+In an internal memo, McGaffian instructed NRC staffers to produce “a hard-hitting critique that sort of undermines the study deeply.”

-McGaffigan is a veteran cold-warrior and a nuclear zealot, who has worked for both Democrats and Republicans.
-A veteran of the National Security Council in the Reagan administration, McGaffigan took a special interest in promoting nuclear plants to US client states.
+McGaffan is a veteran cold-warrior and a nuclear zealot, who has worked for both Democrats and Republicans.
+A veteran of the National Security Council in the Reagan administration, MacGaffian took a special interest in promoting nuclear plants to US client states.
 He left the White House to serve as the chief policy aide on energy and defense issues for Senator Jeff Bingaman, the Democrat from New Mexico.
-In 1996, President Clinton appointed him to the Nuclear Regulatory Commission, where he became a tireless proponent of nuclear power on the ludicrous grounds that it will slow the onslaught of global warming.
-McGaffigan has also consistently dismissed the risks associated with the transport and storage of nuclear waste.
+In 1996, President Clinton appointed him to the Nuclear Regulatory Commission, where he has been a tireless proponent of nuclear power on the ludicrous grounds that it will slow the onslaught of global warming.
+McGaffan has also consistently dismissed the risks associated with the transport and storage of nuclear waste.
 Just prior to leaving office, Clinton reappointed him to another full term in 2000.

-McGaffigan’s meddling outraged many anti-nuke activists.
-“There’s a huge credibility in the federal regulatory agencies,” said Lewis Pitts, an environmental attorney in North Carolina.
+McGaffan’s meddling has outraged many anti-nuke activists.
+“There’s a huge credibility in the federal regulatory agencies,” says Lewis Pitts, an environmental attorney in North Carolina.
 “After 9/11, the nuclear industry faked a report to convince the public that an airplane hitting a nuke plant is nothing to worry about and now the NRC has directed the production of a bogus study to deny decades of science on the perils of pool fires.”